-Whether you are new to the game, maybe a parent trying to understand the sport your child is playing, or even a long term soccer player this list is for you.
+Whether you are new to the game, maybe a parent trying to understand the sport your child is playing, or even a long-term soccer player, this list of soccer vocabulary is for you.

 All the terms and definitions are listed in alphabetical order to make it easier for you to find the term you’re looking for.